-Green Thumb Industries (GTI) opened the seventh medical cannabis dispensary in New Jersey recently under the name “Rise Dispensaries”.
+Green Thumb Industries GTI Rise opened the seventh medical cannabis dispensary in New Jersey recently under the name “Rise Dispensaries”.

 Because it is so new, they are selling cannabis grown by Curaleaf in Bellmawr, New Jersey, for now.
 They reported planting their first crop of plants shortly before opening in mid-December.
 (It generally takes three months from seed to sale.)
 Located on Rt.
 20 on Fair Lawn’s border with Paterson, it looks quite modern.

-They seem to be making an effort at portraying themselves as equitably-minded since they claim 90 percent of their staff from Paterson.
-Many companies in the cannabis industry have been criticized for not such concerns into their mindset, and thus many say the industry is predominately made up of white men get wealthy, like most other industries.
+They seem to be making an effort to portray themselves as equitably-minded.
+GTI Rise claims 90 percent of its staff are from Paterson.
+Many companies in the cannabis industry have been criticized for not such concerns into their mindset.
+Thus many say the industry is predominately made up of white men get wealthy, like most other industries.

 The Great NJ License Race